 A customer is a person who buys goods and services regularly from the seller and pays for it to satisfy their need.
 Many times a customer buys a product is also the consumer, but sometimes it’s not.
 For example, when parents purchase a product for their children, the parent is the customer, and the children are the consumer.
 They can also be known as client or buyers.

 Customers are divided into two categories:

 - Trade Customer- These are customers who buy the product, add value and resell it.
-Like reseller, wholesaler, and distributor, etc.,
+Like a reseller, wholesaler, and distributor, etc.

 - Final Customer– These are the customers who buy the product for their own need or desire.